 Days 3–7: When the Real Work Starts

-This is when skilled hands make the biggest difference.
-Not spa-style relaxation massage — targeted, intelligent bodywork from someone who understands what 26.2 miles does to tissue.
-Someone who can feel where your gait compensated, where your hip hiked, where your shoulders climbed because your legs were done and your upper body tried to take over.
+This is when targeted bodywork makes the biggest difference — work from someone who understands what 26.2 miles does to tissue, who can feel where your gait compensated, where your hip hiked, where your shoulders climbed because your legs were done and your upper body tried to take over.
+Hip-hiking under fatigue is the classic sign of gluteus medius giving out late in a race (Reiman et al., 2012); once you can see it, you can work it.

-I’ve worked with runners after every Boston Marathon for over 20 years.
+I’ve worked with runners after every Boston Marathon for two decades.
 The patterns are remarkably consistent.
 The details are completely individual.

 What I’m Looking For

 When a runner comes in after a marathon, I’m not just chasing soreness.
 I’m reading the story the race left in their body.
-The quads and calves get all the attention, but the real restrictions usually live in the hip flexors, the deep lateral rotators, the tissue around the piriformis and SI joint.
+The quads and calves get all the attention, but the real restrictions usually live in the hip flexors, the deep hip rotators, the tissue around the piriformis and SI joint.
 The places that had to stabilize for four hours while everything else was moving.
+When the glute medius and maximus fatigue, the piriformis picks up the slack, which is why so many runners come off long efforts with sciatic-pattern symptoms (Tonley et al., 2010).

 When to Book